REHA 7011 Occupational Therapy Practice 4

 Coordinator Bronwyn Gill Opens in new window

-Description This unit will allow students to consolidate academic knowledge and practice skills in preparation for becoming a competent beginning practitioner.
+Description This subject will allow students to consolidate academic knowledge and practice skills in preparation for becoming a competent beginning practitioner.
 Students will be expected to actively participate in assessment, analysis, goal setting, intervention and evaluation under the supervision of an occupational therapist.
 Students will complete practice hours in accordance with World Federation of Occupational Therapy accreditation guidelines while undertaking the second of two final year clinical placements.
 Students will also gain knowledge and skills in relation to career planning, professional networking and workforce entry.

 School Health Sciences